broadcastplatforms/rest-api-test/README.md

 ```

 ## Your task
-Create a Rest Assured test for shell test method in `src.test.java.StationApiTest`
+Create a Rest Assured test for shell test methods in `src.test.java.StationApiTest`